 - Easy to Follow!
 Many may be intimidated by the lengthy instructions but the way I break this recipe down leaves no stone (or scone) unturned!
-With the following tips and suggestions, baking gluten-free blueberry scones will be a breeze!
+With the following tips and suggestions, baking gluten-free scones will be a breeze!

 - The Perfect Texture!
-The way these flavorful, moist scones melt in your mouth, no one would ever guess they are gluten-free.
+The way these flavorful, scones melt in your mouth, no one would ever guess they are gluten-free.

 - Versatile!
 Make them dairy-free, with or without glaze, with blueberries or any other fruit.
 Your options are truly endless!

 What are scones?

 Scones are a sweetened dense, crumbly pastry, usually served with breakfast or tea.
 They should be golden on the outside with crispy edges and outer layer, but perfectly tender, moist, and buttery on the inside.
 The dough is versatile enough to be sweet or savory depending on the mix-ins.
 Popular mix-ins are blueberries and lemon poppy seeds, but you can get as creative as you like and add savory mix-ins, or just leave them plain!

 Ingredients You’ll Need